 Pilot Evaluation of the Diffusion and Use of Clean Cooking Technologies in Lagos, Nigeria (PEDUCCT)

-Research Partners: The Berkeley Air Monitoring Group (US), International Centre for Energy, Environment and Development / University of Nigeria, Nsukka; Project Gaia Prospects Ltd. and Winrock International.
+Research Partners: Research Partners: The Berkeley Air Monitoring Group (US), International Centre for Energy, Environment and Development / University of Nigeria, Nsukka; Project Gaia Prospects Ltd. and Winrock International, with additional participation from University of Chicago.

 A recently completed randomized controlled study in Nigeria that transitioned pregnant women from traditional fuels to ethanol in their cook stoves demonstrated improved pregnancy outcomes in mothers and children.
 We subsequently conducted a pilot study of 30 households in Lagos, Nigeria, to determine the acceptability of blended ethanol/methanol as cooking fuel and willingness to pay for the CleanCook stove.
 A third of the pilot participants expressed a willingness to purchase the stove for the minimum price of 42 USD or more.
 Fuel sales data suggest sustained, but non-exclusive, use of the CleanCook stove.
 These results will influence the final design and implementation of a planned 2500 stove commercial pilot that is scheduled to start in Nigeria in August 2018.